Dreaming381/Latios-Framework-Documentation/Core/Smart Blobbers.md

 The third advantage is that input transformations can be reasoned about in an ECS fashion.
 It may help break down the problem for extremely complex blob assets.

+And lastly, using `BlobAssetStore` directly in a baking system can expose many pitfalls that are present at the time of writing this, like lack of Burst support without internal access, or double dispose bugs.
+Smart Blobbers deal with this for you.